rockstorm101/jekyll-docker/README.md

 This repository holds a (very) simple Docker image containing _just_ Bundler and Jekyll.
-I created this to be able to generate an arm32v6 image with this tools.
+I created this to be able to generate an arm32v6 image with these tools.
 Please refer to [official Jekyll images][1] for better functionality and support.

 [1]: https://github.com/envygeeks/jekyll-docker